lnicosia/HumanGL/README.md

 ### Windows

-Tested with: Visual Studio 2019.
+Requires Visual Studio 2019.
 Not working with Visual Studio 2022 Cmake is required.
+Run Setup.bat in the `windows/` folder.
 Build the solution in the `windows/` folder.
 It will produce a `HumanGL.exe` binary located in `windows\x64\[Config]\` where [Config] is the configuration you built the project with.

 Choose between the configurations to build with or without external libraries.